Cut price transplants leave patients tearing their hair out warns Yorkshire expert

 Commented Sean: “Like thousands of men, Luke came to see me because he wanted to do something positive about his hair loss.
 There are lots of treatments out there but they are not always suitable for the client and Luke wanted reassurances that we could help him long term.
 Being in the public eye as he is and especially in such a tough sport as rugby league, Luke found himself at the end of some cruel taunts from fans and players.
 This can have a profound effect on confidence so to want to do something positive about it is the most natural thing in the world.
 The procedure that Luke had gave him the renewed confidence to continue to be a great success in his sport and in life away from the pitch too.”

 As part of his commitment to providing safe and reputable hair transplant advice and surgery, Sean is offering four men the rare opportunity to access the same treatment that Luke Gale received at just half the cost.
-Following a comprehensive medical assessment, Sean and his team of transplant surgeons provided a £6,000 hair transplant for just £3,000 including all aftercare procedures.
+Following a comprehensive medical assessment, Sean and his team of transplant surgeons will provide a £6,000 hair transplant for just £3,000 including all aftercare procedures.
+To register to be considered for this surgery please apply here and follow the instructions: baruchhairtransplantcentre.